AlfrescoArchive/alfresco-anaxes-shipyard/examples/hello-world/README.md

 ![Secret](./diagrams/secrets-in-dashboard.png)

-To get to the dashboard if you're using minikube type <code>minikube dashboard</code>.
-If you're using an AWS based Kubernetes cluster, type <code>kubectl proxy</code> and then navigate to <code>http://localhost:8081/ui</code> in a browser.
+To get to the dashboard if you're using minikube type `minikube dashboard`.
+If you're using an AWS based Kubernetes cluster, type `kubectl proxy` and then navigate to `<http://localhost:8081/ui>` in a browser.

 If the credentials are missing check they are present in ~/.docker/config.json, especially if you're running on a Mac as the "Securely store docker logins in macOS keychain" preference maybe enabled.

-If you get a response of <code>http://</code> from the <code>get-ui-url.sh</code> or <code>get-backend-url.sh</code> when deploying to a cluster on AWS, it means the Elastic Load Balancer for the service failed to create successfully, this can sometimes be due to limits in your AWS account.
+If you get a response of `http://` from the `get-ui-url.sh` or `get-backend-url.sh` when deploying to a cluster on AWS, it means the Elastic Load Balancer for the service failed to create successfully, this can sometimes be due to limits in your AWS account.